 Onwards Travel from Utah

 Bordering incredible states like Arizona, Colorado, and even Idaho, there is a ton to see if you are traveling onwards from Utah.
-If you are on a road trip, check out our Colorado road trip guide.
+You could take your road trip one step further by continuing on to…

 You could easily combine a trip with Southern Utah’s national parks and northern Arizona, specifically Page, Flagstaff, Sedona, and the Grand Canyon.
-Check out our guide on the best hikes in Arizona for more inspiration!
+The unreal sights just keep coming in Arizona, and there are tonnes of incredible hikes and outdoor adventures to be had.

 If you are on an adventurous road trip, I also suggest you visit Idaho’s Black Rock City for climbing, the Sawtooth Mountain Range and nearby resort towns like Stanley and McCall for hiking, camping, chilling by alpine lakes, and hot springs.